ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

 * If bandpass calibration is required and a 1934-638 observation is available, we split out the relevant beams with **mssplit** (:doc:`../calim/mssplit`) into individual measurement sets (MSs), one per beam.
+Merging may be required as described above.
 Only the scan in which the beam in question was pointing at 1934-638 is used - this assumes the beams were pointed at it in order (so that beam 0 was pointing at in in scan 0, etc)
 * These are flagged using **cflag** (:doc:`../calim/cflag`) in two
   passes: first, selection rules covering channels, time ranges, antennas & baselines, and autocorrelations are applied, along with an optional simple flat amplitude